-OneRClassifier: One Rule (OneR) method for classification
+OneRClassifier: One Rule (OneR) method for classfication

 from mlxtend.classifier import OneRClassifier